 The LiDAR was collected in 2008.
 Reported accuracies provided with the data set are summarised in Table 3-3.
-The LiDAR DEM was a key input to the establishment of the digital elevation model (DEM) for the coastal areas of the project.
+The LiDAR DEM was a key input to the establishment of the digital elevation model (DEM) for the flood models for Eden, Lake Curalo, Shadrachs Creek, Nullica River and Boydtown.